Memory Bank

 • Memory Bank: durable memory packs with revision history

 Use Working Brief for in-progress context.
 Save stable facts and decisions into Memory Bank.
+This separation keeps active chats focused while still preserving institutional knowledge over time.

 What belongs in durable memory